-The New York Giants and an awakened Odell Beckham will take over jolly old England to clash with the Los Angeles Rams on Sunday, October 23rd at Twickenham Stadium in London.
+The NY Giants and an awakened Odell Beckham will take over jolly old England to clash with the Los Angeles Rams on Sunday, October 23rd at Twickenham Stadium in London.
 The online NFL betting odds for that game are as follows:

 Giants -2½ (-125) 44 (-105)

 Giants wide receiver Odell Beckham caught a lot of flak and that’s about all he caught at the start of the season.
 Instead of throwing a hissy fit, however, Beckham went and turned it a massive performance against the Baltimore Ravens this Sunday for a 27-23 win.
 Beckham posted 222 yards on eight receptions, including a winning 66-yard catch and run with 1:24 left on the clock, as well as a 75-yard touchdown catch and a 43-yard reception to set up one of Josh Brown’s two field goals.
 Beckham’s post-scoring antics still earned his team a 15-yard unsportsmanlike conduct penalty, but New York online NFL betting fans will surely turn a blind eye, since as how the Giants were this close to losing a fourth game in a row but ended up with the franchise’s 700th win.

 Rams QB Case Keenum threw for 321 yards and completed a franchise-record 20 consecutive passes, three of which resulted in touchdowns, but the LA team lost a second straight game, this time 28-31 to the Detroit Lions.
 Wide receiver Kenny Britt caught one of those passes and finished with season-best 136 yards on seven receptions.
 Running back Todd Gurley ran for 15 yards on his first carry, but the Lions managed to slow down and he ended with only 58 yards on 14 carries.
 The Rams are 3-3.